TezBaydu/Milestone-Project-3-Cooking/README.md

 - All Recipes: limit of cards but not enough time but is a nice to have
 - Heroku maximum slug size is 500MB
     * Removing Gifs and going with images instead
+- Input Type = "number" can be an issue with patterns especially with other formats.
+JS updated with a Jquery logic to help and input types changes to "text"